FEISystems/ms-macwis-prototype/README.md

 We tested the prototype using a JAWS 16 screen reader.
 At the conclusion of Section 508 testing, our team compiled a detailed findings report, detailing a ‘scorecard’ of compliance, see [Section 508 Compliance](./artifacts/Section 508 Compliance/Section_508_Compliance_Scorecard.pdf).
 For each non-compliance issue, we documented our recommendations for remediation, including follow up timelines and testing procedures to verify that compliance problems have been sufficiently resolved.
 Our team worked closely with development to ensure that the reasons for non-compliance are understood, and we put into place best practices and processes for validating Section 508 compliance early on in the development process.
 ##  C.	Responsive Design
 Our frontend code is fully responsive and tested across multiple browsers and device sizes, as well as to support accessibility needs.
-For more information, see <LINK VI.A Response Web Design>.
+For more information, see [Section VI-A. Responsive Web Design](##a-responsive-web-design).

 ##  D.	Consistency
 We ensured the design was applied consistently throughout the prototype site pages (Home Page and Search Results).
 We also took special care to ensure simple and easy to understand language was used.